 img

 Warranty

 We offer a 5-year warranty on all furniture.
-The 5-year warranty applies to all furniture purchased after January 1, 2023.
+The 5-year warranty applies to all furniture purchased on and after January 1, 2023.

+img